isomerpages/tp-virtualcampus/_explore/05c-career-navigator.md

 ### Leveraging LinkedIn for Your Career ###
 <div style="text-align: justify">
     <p>
 Get insightful perspectives and useful tips to build your brand/profile using LinkedIn amidst these challenging times.
-"Leveraging LinkedIn for Your Career" is hosted by Mr Hosea Lai, Head of Social Impact (APAC), LinkedIn.
+If you missed the live webcast hosted by Mr Hosea Lai, Head of Social Impact (APAC), LinkedIn, click <strong><a href="https://www.facebook.com/watch/live/?v=660591798116873&ref=external/">here</a></strong> to watch the recording!
         </p>
 </div>

-**Click [here](https://www.facebook.com/watch/live/?v=660591798116873&ref=external) to know more**

 ![Leveraging LinkedIn](/images/BeConnected_LinkedIn.JPG)